 How does CPVD work for electrical?

-Mix of zone (older-home clusters with aging panel stock — Avondale, San Marco, Mandarin) + tunnel (post-storm corridors needing service-drop replacements).
-Background ($0.20 fixed) for general brand awareness — electrical-contractor recognition matters because the customer needs to trust a stranger with their home wiring.
+Mix of zone (older-home clusters with aging panel stock: Avondale, San Marco, Mandarin) + tunnel (post-storm corridors needing service-drop replacements).
+Background (tier-based) for general brand awareness.
+Electrical-contractor recognition matters because the customer needs to trust a stranger with their home wiring.
 Local-licensed brand presence wins.

 What's a healthy LTV:CAC for electrical?

-3:1–5:1 standard for service-call electricians.
+3:1-5:1 standard for service-call electricians.
 Whole-house rewire and EV-charger work skews higher because the average ticket is higher.
-Solar+battery integrators have much higher LTV from referrals — first install drives 0.5–1.0 additional installs in the same neighborhood within 18 months.
+Solar+battery integrators have much higher LTV from referrals: the first install drives 0.5-1.0 additional installs in the same neighborhood within 18 months.

 Build a Jacksonville electrical plan